HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ### Permissions policy / Feature policy

-The [Permissions Policy](https://www.w3.org/TR/permissions-policy-1/) (previously Feature Policy) provides a way for websites to define which web features they intend to use, and which features will need to be explicitly approved by the user—when requested by third parties for instance  This gives websites control over what features embedded third-party scripts can request to access; for example, Permissions-Policy can be used by a website to ensure that no third-party requests microphone access on their site.
+The [Permissions Policy](https://www.w3.org/TR/permissions-policy-1/) (previously Feature Policy) provides a way for websites to define which web features they intend to use, and which features will need to be explicitly approved by the user—when requested by third parties for instance.
+This gives websites control over what features embedded third-party scripts can request to access; for example, Permissions-Policy can be used by a website to ensure that no third-party requests microphone access on their site.
 The policy allows developers to granularly choose web APIs they intend to use, by specifying them with the 'allow' attribute.

 The most commonly used directives with relation to the feature policy are shown below.
 On 3049 websites on mobile and 2901 websites on desktop, the use of the microphone feature is specified.
 Other often accessed features are geolocation, camera and payment.